armzilla/amazon-echo-ha-bridge/README.md

 Also, with an easy to use POST/PUT REST API, it's never been easier before to get your devices up and running with the Amazon Echo with your own embedded applications!

+## Release notes:
+v0.4.0
+change log:

+* require --upnp.config.address= to be specified during startup
+* support more than 25 emulated devices currently set to 75, can be increased at 25 device increments by specifying --emulator.portcount= default is 3 thus 3*25 = 75 total devices.
+Works by taking emulator.baseport and opening n number of ports sequentially from baseport to baseport+portcount
+* relaxed http response codes to anything in the 200 to less than 300 http response codes to support misbehaving resources

+other notes:
+Ive seen some folks able to run this but not able to discover devices.
+I would recommend checking for duplicated devices names as i have seen this to cause the echo to reject all devices.
+The lazy way would be to delete the /data directory and start over.

 ## Quick Start

 There are currently three different ways to run the pre-built jar file: